abhinavsp0730/khronos/README.md

 4) For saving the khronos benchmark report.

 **Tested on Django `3.2.14`.
 Open an issue if it's not supported in your's django version**
+## Contributors ✨
+Thanks go to these wonderful people
 <!-- readme: contributors -start -->
 <table>
 <tr>